-It should be noted that several assistance programs are available for Manchester residents, especially those on a fixed income who are most affected to changes in property taxes.
-These include abatements for Seniors, Disabled Individuals, and Veterans.
+Because many will see a significant increase in their taxes because of the revaluation, we offer several assistance programs that are available for Manchester residents.
+We know that those on a fixed income are most vulnerable to changes in property taxes.
+We offer abatements for Seniors, Disabled Individuals, and Veterans.